Info for Prospective Students

 We will continue to review applications in the quickest manner possible, and you will retain access to your applicant portal to manage your application, view the status of application materials, and receive admissions decision updates.
 Our Admissions team is still accessible virtually, and by phone, and is happy to provide additional updates to you regarding your application file upon request.

-Current restrictions apply for the fall semester.
+Current restrictions apply for the spring 2021 semester.
 As new information arises, we will assess and announce any changes our community can expect regarding class delivery format and business operations as soon as possible.
 You can expect to hear updates as they become available via email from the Admissions Office, and on this webpage.

 According to the University policy guide, tuition benefits for a staff member who has met service requirements prior to layoff can be claimed during layoff as though the individual were actively at work.
 UR employees should verify their eligibility through the Office of Total Rewards, as each person's situation may be different.